cdisc-org/DataExchange-ODM-LinkML/docs/Study.md

     required: true
   StudyName:
     name: StudyName
+    description: Sponsoring organization's internal name for the study.
+If no internal name is available, the value is expected to be the same value as ProtocolName.
+    comments:
+    - 'Required

+      range:name'
     domain_of:
     - Study
     range: name
     required: true
   ProtocolName:
     name: ProtocolName
+    description: P rotocol identifier or protocol number assigned to the study .
+It is used by the regulatory authority or clinical trial registry.
+    comments:
+    - 'Required

+      range:name'
     domain_of:
     - Study
     range: name
     required: true
   VersionID:
     name: VersionID
+    description: Identifier for the specific version of the study in the source system that the enclosed Study element metadata refers to.
+    comments:
+    - 'Optional

+      range:name'
     domain_of:
     - Study
     range: name
   VersionName:
     name: VersionName
+    description: Short descriptive label for the version of the study, e.g. "Initial go live" when VersionID = "<study version ID for Initial go live>".
+VersionName may be provided when a VersionID is provided.
+    comments:
+    - 'Optional

+      range:name'
     domain_of:
     - Study
     range: name
   Status:
     name: Status
+    description: Represents the workflow status for the version of the study with content included in the enclosed Study element metadata.
+Status values can be different in each system and may have specific meaning within each system, e.g. a "Production" version of a study in a particular source system may be non-editable and editable in a different source system.
+If no VersionID is provided, Status refers to the status of the Study as a whole.
+    comments:
+    - 'Optional

+      range:name'
     domain_of:
     - Study
     - Standard